 Our commitment to sustainability

-Across our diversified lines of business, Hydro Ottawa Group is playing a leadership role in helping to unlock new opportunities for our customers and communities to lower their carbon footprint and adopt more sustainable forms of energy.
+Across our diversified lines of business, Hydro Ottawa Group is playing a leadership role in helping customers and communities lower their energy footprint.
+Grounded in our 2026-2030 Strategic Direction, sustainability is no longer just a foundation for our decisions.
+It defines our mission and shapes our identity.

 Why leading the way to a smart energy future is critical